Jesse L. Martin: Television work

 Martin landed roles on Fox's short-lived 413 Hope St. and Eric Bross's independent film Restaurant (1998).
 Ally McBeal's creator, David E. Kelley, attended Rent's Broadway premiere and remembered Martin when the show needed a new boyfriend for the title character.
 His performance as Dr. Greg Butters on Ally McBeal caught the attention of David Duchovny, who cast Martin as a baseball-playing alien in a 1999 episode of The X-Files titled "The Unnatural" that Duchovny wrote and directed.

 While still shooting Ally McBeal, Martin heard rumors that actor Benjamin Bratt planned to leave the cast of Law & Order.
 Martin had tried out for the show years before and won the minor role of a car-radio thief named Earl the Hamster, but decided to wait for a bigger part.
 With the opportunity presenting itself, Martin approached Law & Order producer Dick Wolf regarding the opening.
 Wolf hoped to cast him, and upon hearing that CBS and Fox both offered Martin development deals, he gave the actor the part without an audition.

-From 1999 to 2008, he played Detective Edward "Ed" Green on Law & Order.
+From 1999 to 2008, he starred as Detective Edward "Ed" Green on Law & Order.
 Altogether, he was the fifth-longest serving cast member behind S. Epatha Merkerson, Sam Waterston, Jerry Orbach, and Steven Hill.
 He had a brief hiatus at the end of the 2004–2005 season while he was filming the movie adaptation of Rent in which he reprised the role of Tom Collins.
 Martin's final episode of Law & Order aired April 23, 2008, as he was replaced by Anthony Anderson.
 Martin returned to NBC a year later as the co-star of The Philanthropist.

 On September 14, 2012, NBC announced that Martin would be joining the cast of Smash during season two for a nine-episode arc as Scott Nichols, the artistic director of the Manhattan Theatre Workshop.
 Martin also starred in an NBC pilot called The Secret Lives of Husbands and Wives as Greg Cooke, however it was not picked up to series.

-Martin currently portrays Joe West in the superhero series The Flash, a spin-off from Arrow which premiered in October 2014.
+Martin played Joe West in the superhero series The Flash, a spin-off from Arrow which premiered in October 2014.
 In the third season episode "Duet", Martin played gangster Digsy Foss in Barry and Kara's dreamworld.
 In its fifth season in 2018, a back injury forced Martin to take medical leave following the season's fourth episode.
 From the start of the season until then he was almost always leaning against a wall or sitting down.
 Martin returned from medical leave in January 2019 with the season's fifteenth episode.
-He departed as a series regular after the eighth season, having been cast in the NBC pilot Irrational, though he is expected to recur.
+He departed as a series regular after the eighth season, having been cast in the NBC pilot The Irrational, in which he currently stars.